By Michael Grant white

 But teaching the client to GENTLY breathe through their resistance on their own, can be tremendously empowering to that person.
-Of course some of the Cathartic school teaches this as well but I have seen too much abuse from the lay examples to feel confident in recommending many of them as professional.
+Of course, some of the Cathartic school teaches this as well, but I have seen too much abuse from the lay examples to feel confident in recommending but a few as being accounable professionals.

-I agree with George Leonard and Michael Murphy as implied in "The Life We are Given" and Jesus ("teach a person to fish" etc) that self determinism is almost always the key to lasting results.
-Daily practice of proper breathing that engages the 7 chakras or "segments"-(Reich) is where I believe we should direct everyone for balance, grounding, and accelerated emotional stability.
+I agree with George Leonard and Michael Murphy as implied in "The Life We are Given" and Jesus ("teach a person to fish" etc.) that self-determinism is almost always the key to lasting results.
+Daily practice of proper breathing that engages the seven chakras or "segments"-(Reich) is where I believe we should direct everyone for balance, grounding, and accelerated emotional stability.

 The therapeutic environment should be used for breakthrough work, spiritual principles, practical solutions and to train, monitor and re-enforce daily breathing practices.